a2stuff/a2d/res/notes/testplan.md

 * Move a file by dragging - same volume - target is volume icon.
 * Move a file by dragging - same volume - target is folder icon.

-* Repeat the following cases with these modifiers: Open-Apple, Solid-Apple:
-  * Copy a file by dragging - same volume - target is window, using modifier.
+* Copy a file by dragging - same volume - target is window, holding Solid-Apple.
-  * Copy a file by dragging - same volume - target is volume icon, using modifier.
+* Copy a file by dragging - same volume - target is volume icon, holding Solid-Apple.
-  * Copy a file by dragging - same volume - target is folder icon, using modifier.
+* Copy a file by dragging - same volume - target is folder icon, holding Solid-Apple.

 * Copy a file by dragging - different volume - target is window.
 * Copy a file by dragging - different volume - target is volume icon.
-* Copy a file by dragging - different volume - target is folder icon.

 * Open a volume, open a folder, close the just volume window; re-open the volume, re-open the folder, ensure the previous window is activated.